Danny041291/Augmented-Reality-For-The-Web-With-AR.js-And-THREEAR/README.md

 # Augmented-Reality-For-The-Web-With-THREE-AR.js
-Augmented reality for the web with THREE-AR.js
+Augmented Reality for the web with AR.js and THREEAR